prismlabs-tech/prism-tools/mesh-tools/3dmesh-to-png-gif-converter/readme.md

 ### Output
 - Up to 360 PNG snapshots of the avatar at different rotation angles.
-- GIF generated from the 180 png files.
+- GIF generated from the PNG files.

 ## Dependencies